FrancineAndreiahJAlboroto/ComputerScience3/README.md

-- This is a simple filefor my first GitHub project in CS3
+- This is a simple file for my first GitHub project in CS3
 -